annashipman/annashipman.github.io/_posts/2021-09-28-tech-leadership-team.md

 Technical work is where we can really add value as senior technical leaders - and it is work that needs doing, that no-one else can do.
 We were not fulfilling our potential, or even doing our jobs properly by allowing sand to crowd that work out.

-As well as going through the list of activities we felt were with our remit, we also agreed that the overriding principle of what we should and shouldn’t be doing is to to prioritise the work that only we can do, as senior technical leaders.
+We agreed that this should be the overriding principle of what we should be doing – prioritise the work that only we can do, as senior technical leaders.
 This helps us be clear about when we should say no to things.

 ## We instated some regular in-depth planning and discussion meetings

 While our one-off conversation had made sure we were all aware of what the next priorities were and were making progress towards them, I still wanted a process that supported that happening in an ongoing way.

-My goal is still, and always has been, looking for ways to make myself redundant in a role, and in this case, for the Customer Products principal engineers to be able to run the team without me – so anything that relied on me having to state what the priorities are was a bad sign.
+My goal is still, and always has been, looking for ways to make myself redundant in a role, and in this case, for the Customer Products principal engineers to be able to run the team without me – so anything that relies on me having to state what the priorities are is a bad sign.

 We have a weekly principals’ meeting that anyone can add items to and we go through in priority order.
 There’s always a lot on the agenda, and what we found was that we often didn’t have time for in-depth discussions.